Weakly Supervised Disentangled Generative Causal Representation Learning: Introduction

-Most of these existing methods are built on the assumption that the underlying factors of variation are mutually independent.
-However, in many real world cases the semantically meaningful factors of interests are not independent \citep{bengio2019meta}.
-Instead, semantically meaningful high-level variables are often causally correlated, \textit{i.e.}, connected by a causal graph.
-In this paper, we prove formally that methods with independent priors fail to disentangle causally correlated factors.
+In this paper, we prove formally that methods with independent priors fail to disentangle causally related factors.
 Motivated by this observation, we propose a new method to learn disentangled generative causal representations called DEAR.
-The key ingredient of our formulation is a structured causal model (SCM) \citep{pearl2000models} as the prior for latent variables in a bidirectional generative model.
-The causal prior is then learned jointly with a generator and an encoder using a suitable GAN \citep{goodfellow2014generative} loss.
-We establish theoretical guarantees for DEAR to learn disentangled causal representations under appropriate conditions.
+The key ingredient of our formulation is a structural causal model (SCM)~\citep{pearl2000models} as the prior for latent variables in a bidirectional generative model.
+As discussed in Section~\ref{sec:learn_a}, we assume that a super-graph of the underlying causal graph is known a priori, which ranges from the causal ordering of the nodes in the graph to the true causal structure.
+The causal model prior is then learned jointly with a generator and an encoder using a suitable GAN~\citep{goodfellow2014generative} algorithm.
+Moreover, we establish theoretical guarantees for DEAR \rr{on how it resolves the unidentifiability issue of many existing methods as well as on the asymptotic convergence of the proposed algorithm.}

-An immediate application of DEAR is causal controllable generation, which can generate data from any desired interventional distributions of the latent factors.
-Another useful application of disentangled representations is to use such representations in downstream tasks, leading to better sample complexity \citep{bengio2013representation,scholkopf2012causal}.
-Moreover, it is believed that causal disentanglement is invariant and thus robust under distribution shifts \citep{scholkopf2019causality,arjovsky2019invariant}.
+An immediate application of DEAR is causal controllable generation, which can generate data from many desired interventional distributions of the latent factors.
+Another useful application of disentangled representations is to use such representations in downstream tasks, leading to better sample complexity~\citep{bengio2013representation,scholkopf2012causal}.
+Moreover, it is believed that causal disentanglement is invariant and thus robust under distribution shifts~\citep{scholkopf2019causality,arjovsky2019invariant}.
 In this paper, we demonstrate these conjectures in various downstream prediction tasks for the proposed DEAR method, which has theoretically guaranteed disentanglement property.